Pierre Cardin: Muses

 Cardin had several muses who inspired his designs over the years, including model Hiroko Matsumoto, actress Jeanne Moreau, cosmonaut Valentina Tereshkova, and ballerina Maya Plisetskaya.
+Model Betty Catroux, a muse to several designers, commonly wore Cardin during the late sixties, including at her wedding in 1968.

 Eponymous brand

-Pierre Cardin used his name as a brand, initially a prestigious fashion brand, then in the 1960s extended successfully into perfumes and cosmetics, added furniture and home decor in 1968, and acquired new products for licensure rapidly during the 1970s.
-By the late 1970s, his name could be found on over 2,000 products, ranging from bicycle accessories to wine to cookware to home furnishings to heaters to blow dryers.
-He would continue to add licensees during the following decade.
+Pierre Cardin used his name as a brand, initially a prestigious fashion brand that he extended successfully in the 1960s into perfumes and cosmetics, adding furniture and home decor in 1968.
+He acquired new products for licensure rapidly during the 1970s, his name found on over 2,000 products by the end of the decade, items ranging from bicycle accessories to wine to cookware to home furnishings to heaters to blow dryers.
+He would continue to add licensees during the following decade, even showing them all together in a four-day event in Beijing in 1983.
 From about 1988 the brand was licensed extensively, and appeared on "wildly nonadjacent products such as baseball caps and cigarettes".